Catching Blue Crabs

 To catch 'em in the current, head out to a tidal stream or an inlet where the current is moving.
 Take your dip net or fishing net, wade to the edge of the current flow, and wait for the crabs to come floating to you.

-- Required Equipment: Dip net or medium-sized fishing net, bucket, measuring device
+• What You'll Need: A dip net or medium-sized fishing net, a bucket, and a measuring device

 3. "Chicken on a String" Crabbing